GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. If the event type from the message is `OBJECT_FINALIZE`, then the Google Cloud Vision API is used to generate labels for the uploaded photo.
-1. If the event type from the message is `OBJECT_FINALIZE`, then a new `ThumbnailReference` is created and stored in Cloud Datastore.
-If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, then the appropriate `ThumbnailReference` is deleted from Cloud Datastore.
+1. If the event type from the message is `OBJECT_FINALIZE`, then a new `ThumbnailReference` is created and stored in Datastore.
+If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, then the appropriate `ThumbnailReference` is deleted from Datastore.

 ### Loading the home page

 ![Loading Notifications](https://storage.googleapis.com/gcp-community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-home-page.png)

 1. The user navigates to `[YOUR_PROJECT_ID].appspot.com`.
-1. A predetermined number of `Notifications` are queried from Cloud Datastore, ordered by date and time, most recent first.
+1. A predetermined number of `Notifications` are queried from Datastore, ordered by date and time, most recent first.
 1. The queried `Notifications` are sent to the front-end to be formatted and displayed on the home page.